Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Challenges

+Uncontrollable behaviors during agent model inference and unsatisfactory explainability limits the safety during DDS implementation.
+In real-world applications, implementation of an already-trained model should be further adapted to new unseen scenarios, while it may result in violation of multiple practical constraints.
 Considering multiple constraints in DRL designs is an important research problem that has been widely studied~\cite{geibel2006reinforcement, miryoosefi2019reinforcement}.
 Meanwhile, the practical constraints in DDS design are especially significant.
 For instance, a practical routing problem is much more complicated than the mathematical VRP due to numerous constraints, including time windows, charging requirements, structural limitations between pickups and deliveries.
 Effective DRL training requires corresponding considerations on these additional constraints.

 A commonly used solution is to develop ad-hoc designs to these constraints.
 However, adopting such a solution for all constraints may result in complicated structure design when the constraint amount increases.
 It may be much more difficult to train the entire model.
-Another solution is to measure the limitations into soft constraints.
+Another promising direction is to utilize safe RL techniques to handle the safety challenge.
 For instance, to deal with VPR with time windows, Zhang et al.~\cite{zhang2020multi} measure possible violation on time windows as a penalty to the total reward.
 The agent can learn to minimize the exceeds upon the constraint.
-However, such a solution is not suitable in scenarios where limits are strict and can not be violated even sightly.
-How to well model these practical challenges remains a critical challenge.
+Besides such a reward shaping method. \cite{tang2022learning} utilizes Lagarangian Relaxation to solve constrained routing problems.
+However, current results cannot achieve a significant enough performance, and the safety of DDS systems remains a great challenge.